TSHEKISHO

 The Tshekisho Biennial is a new gathering for literature, prefigurative thought and the arts, held in Mangaung in honour of its namesake, Solomon Tshekisho Plaatje — an esteemed South African writer, intellectual and artist born in the Free State province — whose example can inspire a new generation of similar thinkers and writers, particularly Black youth with resonant artistic and intellectual missions.

 The festival also adopts Plaatje's activist undertones, spotlighting a rigorous ensemble of projects who are prefiguring storytelling and collectivisation in post-apartheid South Africa.
 Tshekisho is the Sotho-Tswana word for trial.
-In that spirit, we aim to push boundaries, challenge thought and embody an engaged literary community.
+In that spirit, we push boundaries, challenge thought and embody an engaged literary community.

 The biennial is more than just a gathering; we are a critical movement, a vibrant intellectual forge where the future of African literary thought is hammered out.